ecoshub/ecoshub.github.io/about.markdown

 ---

 *Hi!  welcome to my personal blog.*

 *This is a couple of things, you might need to know about me.*

 ***

 ### Education
 In my early education years I graduated from civil engineering.
 But in a short period of time a realize this is not a job that I can work in my entire life with passion and joy.
 I was working on **computers**, **programming** and mostly **processor architecture** since I was a teenager, that un-professional interest build up in years and it becomes a passion so I start to study computer science at `Dokuz Eylul University` *(Turkey)*.
-After the second year I dropped out and started to study at the `Intertaional Computer Institue in Ege University` *(Turkey)* for my masters degree.
+After the second year I dropped out and started to study at `The Intertaional Computer Institue in Ege University` *(Turkey)* for my masters degree.

 ***

 ### Programming

 I have started to learn programming with **Pascal** in 2005 at my high school. to be honest I really do not remember most of it.
 On the other hand when I first learn about programming concept, I thought *"this is the most awesome thing that a person can come-up with."* since then codding...